Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

 Using~\eqref{kodkowadsellojhudw}, we see that all of the lower order terms produced by scheme are positive; furthermore, in the $\check{\rho}$ and $\check{\sigma}$ equations, the lower order is proportional to $u^{-1}$ which is a good weight since we are in a region where $\frac{-u}{v} \ll 1$.

 A similar scheme is used for the rest of the Bianchi pairs.
-Note that the $(-u)^{-1}$ weights in the lower order terms will produce very good spacetime estimates for all curvature components except for $\underline{\beta}$; in particular, the lower order term proportional to ${\rm tr}\chi$ is only important in the analysis of $\underline{\beta}$'s equation.
+Note that the $(-u)^{-1}$ weights in the lower order terms will produce very good spacetime estimates for all curvature components except for $\underline{\beta}_A$; in particular, the lower order term proportional to ${\rm tr}\chi$ is only important in the analysis of $\underline{\beta}_A$'s equation.

-For the control of the nonlinear terms the key observations are the absence of nonlinear terms of the form $\underline{\beta}\cdot\hat{\underline{\chi}}$ and the absence of any nonlinear term with $\eta$ in~\eqref{ren6}.
-Finally, in order to apply Sobolev inequalities, we will also need to commute with angular derivatives; these commutations will be carried out in a way which avoids the creation of terms containing $\eta$ in the $\nabla_4$ equations (see~\eqref{com1}).
+For the control of the nonlinear terms the key observations are the absence of nonlinear terms which involve contractions of $\underline{\beta}_A$ and $\hat{\underline{\chi}}_{AB}$ and the absence of any nonlinear term with $\eta_A$ in~\eqref{ren6}.
+Finally, in order to apply Sobolev inequalities, we will also need to commute with angular derivatives; these commutations will be carried out in a way which avoids the creation of terms containing $\eta_A$ in the $\nabla_4$ equations (see~\eqref{com1}).